Monarchy of Fiji: Current position

 Despite abolishing the monarchy in 1987, Fiji continued to issue new banknotes and coins with the Queen's portrait until 2012.

 Though Fiji has been a republic since 1987 and was suspended from the Commonwealth for a second time between 2009 and 2014, the Queen's effigy was still displayed on Fiji's currency and the Queen's Official Birthday remained a public holiday until 2012, when the government headed by Frank Bainimarama abolished it and replaced the Queen's image on banknotes and coins with indigenous flora and fauna.
-St Edward's Crown still forms part of military and police badges.
-The Queen and the royal family retained widespread affection among the Fijian people and there have been sporadic public debates on whether to return to a constitutional monarchy.
-The motto of the republic remains "Fear God and honour the king" or (Rere vaka na kalou ka doka na Tui), which was adopted by Cakobau in 1871.
+St Edward's Crown continued to form part of military and police badges.
+The Queen and the royal family retained widespread affection among the Fijian people, and there have been sporadic public debates on whether to return to a constitutional monarchy.
+The motto of the republic remains "Fear God and honour the King" (or Queen), or (Rere vaka na kalou ka doka na Tui), which was adopted by Cakobau in 1871.